– If launched in India, the new Toyota Rush will compete against the Hyundai Creta, Renault Captur and Nissan Kick.

 The new-generation Toyota Rush compact SUV is already on sale in the Indonesian market.
 Reports suggest that the Japanese automaker could introduce this 7-seater SUV in India.
 The exact launch timeline of this SUV is yet to be announced.
 We believe that the new model could take another couple of years before going on sale in India.
 Read – New Toyota Rush Vs Old Rush – What’s New

 |Minimum||Rs 8 lakh|

 |Maximum||Rs 12 lakh|

-The Indonesia-spec 2018 Toyota Rush will be offered with a 2NR-VE, 4-cylinder petrol engine benefited with Dual Variable Valve Timing with Intelligence (VVT-i) technology.
+The Indonesia-spec 2018 Toyota Rush is powered by a 2NR-VE, 4-cylinder petrol engine benefited with Dual Variable Valve Timing with Intelligence (VVT-i) technology.
 This petrol motor is capable to deliver a top power of 102.57bhp (104PS) against 141Nm of peak torque.
 Transmission duties on the SUV are taken care of by a 5-speed manual and a 4-speed automatic gearbox.
 While the former is available on the entry-level G variant, the latter one is offered on the TRD Sportivo variant.
 The front-wheel drive (FWD) system comes as standard across the carline.